pkiraly/qa-catalogue/README.md

 ```

 6. Create configuration based on some existing config files:
- * cp scripts/loc.sh scripts/[abbreviation-of-your-library].sh
+ * cp catalogues/loc.sh catalogues/[abbreviation-of-your-library].sh
- * edit scripts/[abbreviation-of-your-library].sh according to [configuration guide](#configuration-1)
+ * edit catalogues/[abbreviation-of-your-library].sh according to [configuration guide](#configuration-1)

 ### With docker

 An experimental Docker image is publicly available in Docker Hub.
-This imsage contain an Ubuntu 18.08 with Java, R and the current software.
+This imsage contain an Ubuntu 20.04 with Java, R
+and the current software.
 No installation is needed (given you have a Docker running environment).
-You only have to specify the directory on your local machine where the MARC files are located.
-The first issue of this command will download the Docker image, which takes a time.
-Once it is downloaded you will be entered into the bash shell (I denoted this with the `#` symbol), where you have to change directory to `/opt/metadata-qa-marc` the location of the application.
+You only have
+to specify the directory on your local machine where the MARC files are located.
+The first issue of this command
+will download the Docker image, which takes a time.
+Once it is downloaded you will be entered into the bash shell
+(I denoted this with the `#` symbol), where you have to change directory to `/opt/metadata-qa-marc` the location
+of the application.

 ```
+# download Docker imgae and initialize the Docker container
+docker run \
+  -d \
-> docker run -t -i -v [your-MARC-directory]:/opt/metadata-qa-marc/marc pkiraly/metadata-qa-marc /bin/bash
+  -v [your-MARC-directory]:/opt/metadata-qa-marc/marc \
-# cd /opt/metadata-qa-marc
+  -p 8983:8983 -p 80:80 \
+  --name metadata-qa-marc \
+  pkiraly/metadata-qa-marc:0.5.0

+# run analyses (this example uses parameters for Gent university library catalogue)
+docker container exec \
+  -ti \
+  metadata-qa-marc \
+  ./metadata-qa.sh \
+  --params "--marcVersion GENT --alephseq" \
+  --mask "rug01.export" \
+  --catalogue gent
+  all
 ```

 Everything else works the same way as in other environments, so follow the next sections.

-Note: at the time of writing this Docker image doesn't contain the [web user interface](#user-interface), only the command line interface (the content of this repository).
+Note: at the time of writing this Docker image doesn't contain the [web user interface](#user-interface), only the
+command line interface (the content of this repository).

-More deatils about the Docker use case: http://pkiraly.github.io/2020/05/31/running-with-docker/.
+More details about the Docker use case: http://pkiraly.github.io/2020/05/31/running-with-docker/.

 ### Use